Option Care Health, Inc. research snapshot

 $18 to $24

-More likely if reimbursement pressure increases, margins stay compressed or shrink, volume growth decelerates, or the market assigns a lower 12x PE multiple reflecting lower growth expectations.
-The verified bear model produced about $21.50, near the current stock price.
+More likely if reimbursement pressure increases, channel dynamics worsen, margins stay compressed or shrink, volume growth decelerates, or the market assigns a lower 11x PE multiple reflecting lower growth expectations.
+The verified bear model produced about $20, only modestly below the recent low.

 OPCH AI technical analysis